Hospitality and tourism infrastructure

 - Influential media such as The New York Times, Condé Nast Traveler, and Lonely Planet, among others, have included or recommended Colombia as a must-visit destination.

-- Various countries like France, Italy, Germany, and the United Kingdom have loosened travel warnings to Colombia.
+- Several countries like France, Italy, Germany, and the United Kingdom have loosened travel warnings to Colombia.

 - Colombia demonstrates its potential to become a leading destination in nature and adventure tourism, as it is the second most biodiverse country in the world and the number one in terms of most bird species.
 The country won first place in May 2020 in the Global Big Day competition for the fourth year in a row.

-- The International Congress and Convention Association (ICCA) ranked Colombia 29th in the world, and third in South America, in its global ranking of countries hosting the largest number of world-class events.
+- Colombia ranked 29th in the world, and third in South America in the International Congress and Convention Association (ICCA) global ranking of countries hosting the largest number of world-class events.

-Tourism growth in Colombia is twice that of the global average
+Tourism growth in Colombia is twice the global average

 Colombia, a country connected to the world

-- Twenty-seven (27) countries are connected Colombia through more than 1,000 direct weekly flights offering 194,000 available seats every week, operated by 26 airlines.
+- Twenty-seven (27) countries are connected to Colombia through more than 1,000 direct weekly flights with 194,000 available seats every week, operated by 26 airlines.
 The country has 13 international airports and it is less than six hours away from the main cities in the Americas.

-- Seventeen (17) new air routes began operations in 2019 between Colombia and Lima, Curaçao, Santo Domingo, Madrid, Mexico City, and Cancun.
+- Seventeen (17) new air routes began operations in 2019 connecting Colombia to Lima, Curaçao, Santo Domingo, Madrid, Mexico City, and Cancun.
 In January and February 2020 alone, 11 new international routes to Colombia had been announced, showing the world’s growing interest in establishing connections with the country.

-Colombia offers incentives for investing in hotel and tourism infrastructure
+Colombia offers incentives to invest in tourism and hotel infrastructure

 - Between 2018 and 2019, around 62 hotels opened in different cities, adding approximately 6,400 rooms .
 More than 43 hotels are expected to open, adding 6,200 rooms in the next three years.